Happy New Year to you from all here at Comerford Foley

 |Employer PRSI Credit||€668.33|

 On the 5th of the following month, Revenue will post the PRSI credit due for that month.
 This will reduce the payroll taxes balance due for that month.
 To avoid any delay in applying the employers PRSI credit, you must submit the payroll by the 5th of the next month.
 January pay dates need to be submitted by the 5th of February to ensure you get the credit for January as soon as you can.

 What if my turnover is higher than I thought at the start?

-As part of the rules the employer has to review their figures on the last date of every month.
+As part of the rules, the employer has to review their figures on the last date of every month.
 This review is to ensure they continue to meet the eligibility criteria.
 The review is to check the actual performance of the business with the projections.
 See page 9 of the guidelines for pay dates in 2021.
-For example, at the end of January 2021 you are looking at the actual figures for January.
+For example, at the end of January 2021, you are looking at the actual figures for January.
 You are adding those numbers to projections for February to June 2021.
-That total must be 30% or less compared to the 6 months period January to June 2019.
+That total must be 30% or less compared to the 6 months period from January to June 2019.

 If you are no longer eligible for the scheme you must deregister for EWSS through ROS.
 Go to “Manage Tax Registrations”

 Revenue confirmed that you won’t have to repay subsidies claimed before you deregister.
 This is on the basis that you met the terms and conditions of the scheme when you were in receipt of those payments.